tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 SPHINCS+ is an advancement on SPHINCS which reduces the signature sizes in SPHINCS and makes it more compact.
 SPHINCS+ was recently standardised by NIST.

+## Code-Based Public-Key Cryptography

+This area of crypotography stemmed in the 1970s and 80s based on the seminal work of McEliece and Niederreiter which focuses on the study of cryptosystems based on error-correcting codes.
+Some popular error correcting codes include the Goppa codes (used in McEliece cryptosystems), encoding and decoding syndrome codes used in Hamming Quasi-Cyclic (HQC) or Quasi-cyclic Moderate density parity check (QC-MDPC) codes.

+Examples include all the NIST Round 4 (unbroken) finalists: Classic McEliece, HQC, BIKE.

 # KEMs

 ## What is a KEM

 Key Encapsulation Mechanism (KEM) is a cryptographic technique used for securely exchanging symmetric keys between two parties over an insecure channel.
 It is commonly used in hybrid encryption schemes, where a combination of asymmetric (public-key) and symmetric encryption is employed.
 The sender uses the symmetric key to encrypt the message first, following which the public key of the receiver is used to encrypt the symmetric key.
-The receiver then first decrypts the ciphertext using the private key to gain the symmetric key, finally that symmetric key is leveraged to generate the plaintext.
+The receiver then first decrypts the ciphertext using the private key to gain the symmetric key, finally that symmetric key is leveraged to decrypt the ciphertext.

-It is, however, essential to note that PQ KEMs are interactive in nature because the receiver's actions are dependaent on the sender's public key and unlike Diffie-Hellman (DH) which provides non-interactive key exchange (NIKE) property.
+It is, however, essential to note that PQ KEMs are interactive in nature because the senders's actions are dependent on the receivers's public key and unlike Diffie-Hellman (DH) which provides non-interactive key exchange (NIKE) property.

 ## HPKE